Jane Garvey (broadcaster)

-Jane Susan Garvey (born 23 June 1964) is a British radio presenter, until recently of BBC Radio 4's Woman's Hour, and co-founder of the weekly podcast series Fortunately (since March 2017).
+Jane Susan Garvey (born 23 June 1964) is a British radio presenter, until recently of BBC Radio 4's Woman's Hour, and co-founder of the weekly podcast series Fortunately (from March 2017-November 2022).
+She now hosts a Times Radio show and the "Off Air" podcast with Fi Glover.

 Garvey's was the first voice on BBC Radio 5 Live when it launched at 5:00 am on 28 March 1994.
 She presented the station's breakfast programme and the relaunched Midday show, and co-presented its Drive show on weekday afternoons with Peter Allen, for which she and Allen won four Sony Gold Awards.

 Early life and education

 Garvey was born in Crosby, near Liverpool, in 1964.
 Her father is Ray Garvey, and her mother, Maureen (born O'Neill), was a hospital receptionist.
 She was educated at Merchant Taylors' Girls' School in Crosby, a private school in Merseyside.
 She is a graduate in English of the University of Birmingham.

 Career

 Garvey was employed as a medical records clerk in a finance company, as a trainee for an advertising agency and as a receptionist before becoming a promotions assistant for Radio Wyvern, where she later became news editor, leaving in 1988 to join BBC Hereford and Worcester as a reporter.
 The station began in February 1989.
-In that year, Garvey was presenter of The Breakfast Show at BBC Hereford and Worcester, where Ben Cooper (formerly the Controller of BBC Radio 1, digital station BBC 1Xtra, and BBC Asian Network) worked as her assistant.
+In that year, Garvey was presenter of The Breakfast Show at BBC Hereford and Worcester, where Ben Cooper worked as her assistant.

 Garvey's was the first voice on BBC Radio 5 Live when it launched at 5:00 am on 28 March 1994.
 She became the co-presenter of 5 Live's award-winning breakfast programme in 1994, and also presented the Everywoman programme on the BBC World Service.
 She was also the presenter of the relaunched Midday show on BBC Radio 5 Live (during which the award-winning Postcards from the Street series by Stan Burridge was broadcast).
 Her final long-term assignment on 5 Live was as co-presenter of its Drive show on weekday afternoons with Peter Allen.
 She and Allen have won four Sony Gold Awards, and their relationship on air was described in The Times in 2002 as "a marriage made in radio heaven".

 In September 1997, Garvey was a passenger on the Swansea train in the Southall rail crash, and received praise for her on-the-spot reports.